 The number of newly enrolled members during the previous quarter, who have been determined, specifically related to their mental health and/or substance use disorder rating, to be determined at higher risk and lower risk by means of the risk stratification mechanism or algorithm.

-The number of newly enrolled members during the previous quarter in each risk category who were successfully contacted (in-person, phone, or by mail) and by what method.
+The number of newly enrolled members during the previous quarter in each risk category who were successfully contacted (in-person, phone, or by mail) and by what method

+The number of members contacted during the previous quarter that completed the risk assessment survey 6 months after enrollment, as described on pages 6 and 8 of this DPL.

 The number of newly enrolled members during the previous quarter who were successfully contacted and who completed the risk assessment survey (both partially and in total) including how (e.g. in-person, phone or by mail) and the number who declined the risk assessment survey.

-The number of newly enrolled members during the previous quarter who completed the risk assessment survey and who were then determined to be in a different risk category (higher or lower) than was established for those enrollees by the MCP during the risk stratification process.
+The number of newly enrolled members during the previous quarter who completed the risk assessment survey and who were then determined to be in a different risk category (higher or lower) than was established for those enrollees by the MMP during the risk stratification process.

-Any other data related to HRAs, as specified by DHCS and CMS in MCP reporting templates.
+Any other data related to HRAs, as specified by DHCS and CMS in MMP reporting templates.

-We look forward to supporting MCPs in the implementation of the risk stratification and health risk assessment processes for the newly enrolled members under the CCI.
+We look forward to supporting MMPs in the implementation of the risk stratification and health risk assessment processes for the newly enrolled members under the CCI.

 If you have any questions regarding this DPL, please contact Sarah Brooks at sarah.brooks@dhcs.ca.gov or (916) 552-9373.